sylviamoss/sylviamoss.github.io/index.md

 layout: default
 ---

-I believe technology is better when developed with empathy, and I’m exercising this belief currently as a Java Developer at audibene GmbH.
+I believe technology is better when developed with empathy, and I’m exercising this belief currently as an Engineer at HashiCorp.

 I am Sylvia Moss, Computer Engineer and animal lover.